Nicolas-Radomski/PairedEndAssemblyConda/README.md

 ```
 rm commands.lst
 ```
-## creat a file list_of_IDs.lst including a list of ID sample to process
+## creat a file list_of_IDs.lst including a list of ID samples to process
 ```
 gedit list_of_IDs.lst
 ```